Master degree program

 • Type of control - [RK1+MT+RK2+Exam] (100)

-• Description - The purpose of studying of discipline – provide master students with an introduction to the subject of supersymmetry, introduce them to physics based on the idea of symmetry between bosons and fermions; During the study of course, master students should be competent in: 1. formulate the basics of modern relativistic astrophysics; 2. solve independently applied and theoretical problems; 3. own: skills in the formulation and solution of problems on a given topic.
-4. use the current knowledge of the large-scale structure and evolution of the universe 5. demonstrate a thorough understanding of the laws of the macrouniverse.
-The latest discoveries in astrophysics associated with the detection of exotic compact objects, dark matter and dark energy.
+• Description - The latest discoveries in astrophysics associated with the detection of exotic compact objects, dark matter and dark energy.
 The purpose of the course is.
 The subject and objects of study of relativistic astrophysics.
 Recent discoveries in astrophysics.
 The physical structure of the universe.
 The theory of the expanding universe.
 Modern problems of cosmology.
 To study methods of theoretical investigation of structure and evolution of the Universe.

 The problems of stability in General Theory of Relativity (GTR)